fcablik/wochlife/README.md

-# Wochlife
+# Filapps Hospitality System

-## version control: 1.0.0
+## version control: 7.0.0

 ### About
-  Wochlife is a lightweight solid Fullstack Development Environment used to create high performance Web Applications.
+  Filapps is a lightweight solid Fullstack Development Environment used to create high performance Web Applications.

 ### Base Version's Stack & Decisions
   To get a break from 'analysis paralysis' right from the start, I had decided to start with the already throughout tested starting stack - The Epic Stack, developed by Kent C Dodds.
 The Epic Stack is an opinionated project starter, open-source - under the MIT license.
 It was used as a starter stack to get solid selection of technologies and tools, and to also ship faster.
 Even further on, The Epic Stack is a great project reference to look up to. - Filip Cablik